Optical sorting: Food and drink

 In the coffee industry, optical sorting machines are used to identify and remove underdeveloped coffee beans called quakers; quakers are beans that contain mostly carbohydrates and sugars.
 A more accurate calibration offers a lower total number of defective products.
 Some coffee companies like Counter Culture use these machines in addition to pre-existing sorting methods in order to create a better tasting cup of coffee.
 One limitation is that someone has to program these machines by hand to identify defective products.

 However, this science is not limited to coffee beans; food items such as mustard seeds, fruits, wheat, and hemp can all be processed through optical sorting machines.

 In the wine manufacturing process, grapes and berries are sorted like coffee beans.
 Grape sorting is used to ensure no unripe/green parts to the plant are involved in the wine making process.
 In the past, manual sorting via sorting tables was used to separate the defective grapes from the more effective grapes.
 Now, mechanical harvesting provides a higher effectiveness rate compared to manual sorting.
 At different points in the line, materials are sorted out via several optical sorting machines.
 Each machine is looking for various materials of differing shapes and sizes.

 The berries or grapes can then be sorted accordingly using a camera, a laser, or a form of LED technology with regard to the shape and form of the given fruit.
 The sorting machine then discards any unnecessary elements.

+Pharmaceuticals

+In the pharmaceutical sector, optical sorting ensures the production of high-quality and safe medications.
+The technology meticulously inspects tablets and capsules to detect and remove defects such as cracks, chips, discoloration, and size deviations.
+It also eliminates foreign contaminants like metal particles or plastic fragments that may have entered during manufacturing.
+By automating the inspection process, optical sorters reduce human error and labor costs while maintaining compliance with stringent regulatory standards, ultimately safeguarding consumer health and brand reputation.
+Additionally, in medical laboratories, optical sorters aid in the sorting and analysis of biological samples, such as cells or bacteria cultures.
+The high-speed analysis and sorting capabilities of these machines improve diagnostic accuracy, research efficiency, and overall laboratory productivity.